AustrianTradingMachine/xwrpr/README.md

 # **Contributing**

-Improvements to the xtbwrp project are welcome, whether it's a request, a suggestion, or a bug report.
+Improvements to the xwrpr project are welcome, whether it's a request, a suggestion, or a bug report.
 Just reach out!
-Visit also the Giuthub repository of xtbwrp: [Github](https://github.com/AustrianTradingMachine/xtbwrp)
+Visit also the Giuthub repository of xwrpr: [Github](https://github.com/AustrianTradingMachine/xwrpr)

 <br/>